-Earlier this year, a friend and I travelled far south to a famously rugged region shared by Chile and Argentina, located in the longest mountain range in the world.
-Patagonia had been on my bucket list for quite some time and the challenging trek was well worthwhile.
+Patagonia had been on my bucket list for quite some time, so a friend and I travelled far south to this famously rugged region shared by Chile and Argentina.
+The challenging trek we did was well worthwhile.
 Even as seasoned hikers, it was our first time hiking past icebergs, drinking from glacier streams and watching condors soar above our heads.

 Our trip took a lot of preparation, but we came back with even more advice for other travellers going to the region.
 If you’re planning a trip to Patagonia, be sure to keep these tips in mind.